digital-asset/daml/unreleased/multi-package.md

 Using multi-package builds, the developer can register multiple packages as interdependent parts of our "project".
 Whenever a package A in our project refers to the DAR of another package B in our project, any `daml build` on package A will automatically rebuild B's DAR from source if it has changed via a second invocation of `daml build` (See [Caching](#Caching) for details on what "changed" means here).

-The directories containing the `daml.yaml` for the various packages that should be part of our project are listed (preferably with relative paths) under the `packages` header in the `multi-package.yaml`.
+The directories containing the `daml.yaml` for the various packages that should be part of our project are listed with relative paths under the `packages` header in the `multi-package.yaml`.

 ### Example

 For our example project, we would register `package-Model` and `package-Logic` as members of our project.
-We do this by placing a `multi-package.yaml` file at the root of our project, with two (preferably with relative) references to packages Model and Logic.
+We do this by placing a `multi-package.yaml` file at the root of our project, with two relative paths to packages Model and Logic.

 `multi-package.yaml`
 ```yaml